 Stop giving estimates to the client the first time I'm presented with the scope of work

 This seems like a very obvious thing, but the problem is that I would forget about my previous mistakes and over estimate my own ability.
 Even if the scope is extremely well defined and I know the code base like I know my refrigerator, taking a moment of pause will allow me to clear my mind and provide time for historical reflection.
 Afterwards, I'll approach the client with an estimation completed free from pressure.

 Stop giving perfect world estimates

 If my physics classes taught me anything, it's that there is a perfect world that exists where there is no air resistance and all cows are spherical.
 Also, in this perfect world, nothing unplanned ever happens.
 My team suffers no illness, family emergencies, or destroyed laptops.
 We make no incorrect assumptions and introduce no bugs and every solution comes to us immediately without needing to ponder it for days.
-Maybe this world does exist... however, it's just not the world I live in.
+Maybe this world does exist... however, it's just not the world we live in.

 The only constant is change.
-Life is unpredictable and I need to remember that when I'm thinking about much time we'll need to complete something.
+Life is unpredictable and I need to remember that when I'm thinking about how much time we'll need to complete something.
 While my client might be sympathetic to one of my teammates needing to take a week and half off because of a death in the family, she doesn't want to hear that as an excuse for why we are late.
 My estimates need to take into account the unknown.
 Some people call this padding, I'm calling it being realistic.

 Sometimes, I'll think that I know the problem and solution set so well that I don't need to dig deeper.
 Making estimates within a really short period of time is like trying to quickly eat a loaf of bread with a rock hidden inside.
 When you find that damn rock, it's going to hurt like hell.